Texas Department of Aging and Disability Services

 and if the alleged violation is verified, appropriate corrective action must be taken.

-Incidents of Abuse and Neglect Reportable to the Texas Department of Human Services (DHS) and Law Enforcement Agencies by
+§19.602 Incidents of Abuse and Neglect Reportable to the Texas Department of Aging and Disability Services (DADS) and Law Enforcement Agencies by Facilities

 - A facility owner or employee who has cause to believe that the physical or mental health or welfare of a resident has been